baseio/testglobe/README.md

 ## Whishlist

-[-] "Spherical lerp", so camera moves around the globe to a new location (see the `locate` method).
+- [ ] "Spherical lerp", so camera moves around the globe to a new location (see the `locate` method).
-[-] "Billboards", so the planes (near the locations) always "look at" the camera, but appears to be in "screenspace" / as "sprites".
+- [ ] "Billboards", so the planes (near the locations) always "look at" the camera, but appears to be in "screenspace" / as "sprites".
+- [ ] Smooth mesh, so the country borders are less visible (when all extrusions are the same)

 ## Running locally